dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 length = (length + (PAGE_SIZE - 1) / PAGE_SIZE) * PAGE_SIZE;
 ```

 The next step is to find a space between two VM objects big enough to hold `length` bytes.
-We'll also want to handle the edge cases of allocating before the first object, after the last object, or if there are no VM objects in the list at all.
+We'll also want to handle the edge cases of allocating before the first object, after the last object, or if there are no VM objects in the list at all (not covered in the example below, they are left as exercise).

 ```c
 vm_object* current = vm_objs;